exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 {"coal":1, "wood":2 "diamond":3}
 ```

-## 2. Add items from a list to a dictionary
+## 2. Add items from a list to an existing dictionary

 Implement a function that adds a list of items to a passed in inventory dictionary: